-You can also change the appearance of a stamp by selecting it with one of the commenting tools then holding down the stamp tool to reveal the stamp menu.
+You can also change the appearance of a stamp by selecting it with one of the commenting tools then holding down right mouse button.

 The current stamp style will be show with a check-mark next to it.
 Select a different style and the stamp will be changed.